NinaCrnivec/NinaCrnivec.github.io/_pages/outreach.md

 {% include base_path %}

 ## Education & Public Outreach
-* [In Slovene] Contribution to the Slovenian newspaper 'Delo - Sobotna priloga:[Razglednice v vroče strani alp'](https://www.delo.si/sobotna-priloga/razglednice-z-vroce-strani-alp/) (12/2020)
+* [In Slovene] Contribution to the Slovenian newspaper 'Delo - Sobotna priloga: [Razglednice v vroče strani alp'](https://www.delo.si/sobotna-priloga/razglednice-z-vroce-strani-alp/) (12/2020)

 * [In Slovene] Together with Katarina Kosovelj (UL-FMF) and Matija Klančar (ARSO) we initiated the project ['Interview: In brief'](http://meteorolog.si/index.php/2020/09/15/napovednik-intervjuji-na-kratko/) to present the diverse work of Slovenian meteorologists to foster student interest in meteorology (09/2020)